carsonfenimore/lovelace-watchdog/README.md

 error_if_no_update_seconds: 12
 alarm_flash_period: 2
 blink_color: rgba(255,0,0,.5)
+entity: binary_sensor.10_10_10_5
 ```

 This produces something like the following if eveything is updating: ![state with no errors](img/good_med.png)

 If more than the threshold has elapsed, the colors change and the card blinks: ![state with errors](img/bad_med.png)

+Note the optional entity can be any binary sensor.
+If provided the card will show bad status if the entity is not 'on', or if the time of last update is beyond the threshold.